 Become a Registered Nurse (RN)

-Although nurses are in high demand, employers seek graduates who have experience with combinations of nursing theory and clinical practice.
+Although nurses are in demand, employers typically seek graduates who have experience with combinations of nursing theory and clinical practice.
 The registered nurse graduate, or RN, provides that experience through a combination of classroom and hands-on learning.
 The registered nurse is a nurse who has met all requirements demanded by a given state to practice nursing within that state.
 This type of nurse is capable of team work and management skills.
 Many RNs go on to earn higher degrees so they can specialize in a nursing field.

 Prerequisites for Becoming an RN